 Is Dry Shampoo Bad For You?

 Just like with almost any and all cosmetics, personal care, and cleaning products, whether or not dry shampoo is potentially harmful completely depends on the specific brand and/or product you’re using.
-Many brands use ingredients that are either suspected or known to cause long-term negative health effects.

 What Ingredients Should I Avoid In Dry Shampoo?

-Talc: It does have great absorbency, but it may be contaminated with asbestos, which is toxic.
-Our picks for the best natural dry shampoos are talc-free.
+Talc/Baby Powder: Talc does have great absorbency, but it may be contaminated with asbestos, which is toxic.

 Cetrimonium Chloride: This is used to decrease static, but many people are allergic.
 It is a completely banned ingredient in the E.U.

-Sorry, But an Aerosol Dry Shampoo is Not a Safe Dry Shampoo
+Sorry, But an Aerosol Dry Shampoo is Not a Safe Dry Shampoo (You Can Thank Benzene)

 Benzene is a known carcinogen, specifically linked to leukemia.
-In the short term, high doses of benzene can effect the nervous system (causing drowsiness, dizziness, headaches, and more).
-In addition to cancer, longterm effects of benzene exposure can lead to things like anemia as well as suspected reproductive harm.
+In the short term, high doses of benzene can affect the nervous system (causing drowsiness, dizziness, headaches, and more).

-The crucial thing to know about the aerosol and benzene problem is that the benzene is not added intentionally.
-It’s a contaminant.
 This means you won’t find it on any ingredient labels and there is basically no way of knowing whether or not benzene exists in a product without actually testing it at a lab.

-But the point is that there is a very high chance that aerosol products of any kind may be contaminated with benzene, which is why we recommend you go with a non-aerosol dry shampoo option.
+But the point is that there is a very high chance that aerosol products of any kind may be contaminated with benzene, which is why I recommend you go with a non-aerosol dry shampoo option.

 P&G Dry Shampoo Recall (December 2021)

-[UPDATE #1] In December 2021, P&G recalled 32 of its dry shampoo and conditioner products because they contained “unexpected levels” of benzene in them.
+In December 2021, P&G recalled 32 of its dry shampoo and conditioner products because they contained “unexpected levels” of benzene in them.

 Here are the brands that were affected by this P&G recall: